chanzuckerberg/cellxgene-census/tools/cell_census_builder/README.md

 The top-level build can be invoked as follows:

 - Create a working directory, e.g., `census-build` or equivalent.
-- If any configuration defaults need to be overridden, create a `config.yaml` in the working directory containing the default overrides.
+- If any configuration defaults need to be overridden, create a `config.yaml` in the working directory containing the default overrides. _NOTE:_ by default you do not need to create a `config.yaml` file -- the defaults are appropriate to build the full Census.
 - Run the build as `python -m cell_census_builder your-working_dir`

 This will perform four steps (more will be added the future):